 b. decentriq’s listing of available datasets/providers

-- After getting in touch with the data holder, both Buyer Inc and Seller Inc downloads and open decentriq’s Matching tool to simply drag and drop their datasets into the tool.
+- After getting in touch with the data holder, both Buyer Inc and Seller Inc downloads and open decentriq’s PSII to simply drag and drop their datasets on the instance.
 The software extracts the metadata of both companies, encrypts the datasets and compares them to identify the linkage/overlap potential.

 - The users get a percentage score of how many profiles they have in common, and the data buyer receives some anonymized statistics regarding the target data